gchudnov/mindthegap/doc/content/intervals/index.md

 println(renderer.result)
 ```

-That produces the mermaid diagram:
+This will produce a Mermaid diagram:

 ```mermaid
 gantt